Kayaker FAQs

 -

 Yes.
-All kayakers are required to check in to the right side of the swimmer registration area.
+All kayakers are required to check in with the Kayak Coordinator to the right side of the swimmer registration area.
 There will be a kayaker safety meeting at 7:50 AM.
 Kayak launch time is 8:00 AM.

 -

-Once in the water, kayakers will paddle to a waiting area approximately 250 yards from shore where they will wait for their swimmers.
-There will be two center console power boats anchored approximately 75 feet apart on either side of the course to coordinate and position the kayakers at the pickup area.
-The kayakers will create a “chute” on the left and right of the swim course beyond the boats.
+Once in the water, kayakers will paddle to a waiting area approximately 250 yards from shore where they will wait for the swimmers to start.
+There will be two center console power boats anchored approximately 75 feet apart on either side of the course.
+The kayakers will be positioned on the left and right of the swim course beyond the boats.
 See the COURSE MAP for details.

 Kayakers will leave the swimmers at the tetrahedron buoys just before the finish and paddle over to the ramp located to the left of the finish line.